nomanarshad94/made-project-ws24/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-Can an increase in startup density causes higher average household income in metropolitan area?
+Can an increase in number of startup cause higher average household income in a metropolitan area?
 <!-- 2.
 What is the impact of educational attainment on financial activity in metropolitan area? -->

 ## Description